Stay-at-home moms perform a very important job by taking care of their families.

 1. Make & Sell Gift Baskets

-If you have a talent for picking out products that go well with each other and have an artistic touch in how you present them, then you could put together and sell gift baskets or hampers.
+If you have a talent for picking out products that go well with each other and have an artistic touch in how you present them, then you could put together and sell gift baskets.

-Companies usually give hampers or gift baskets to their valued customers and employees during Christmas and New Year.
+Companies usually give hampers or gift baskets to their valued customers and employees during the Christmas season.

 You could also create gift baskets for baby showers, Father’s Day, Mother’s Day, Valentine’s Day, and any other celebrations.

 2. Independent Wine Consultant

 This is a great way to earn money while talking about and drinking wine.

 You could host in-home wine tastings if you like entertaining, and earn money while you’re at it.